 WBS stands for Work Breakdown Structure, which is a popular framework used in Waterfall project management.
 With a WBS, you’ll be able to structure an elephant-sized project in hierarchical logic and manage it through bite-sized tasks.
 The roadmap will be laid out in a Gantt chart to give you a snapshot of the project dependencies and timeline.

 The WBS Gantt-Chart plugin transforms Jira into a powerful tool where you can easily plan and monitor large-scale projects.
-Dependencies tracking offers better visibility into how every task fits into the whole project progress.
+Dependencies tracking offers better visibility into how every task fits into the whole project roadmap.
 In particular, which tasks can be executed in tandem and which tasks need to be done first for others to get started.

 Let’s see how it works in this sample Website Launch project.

 As shown in the Gantt chart below, the lead developer can independently manage the technical releases in the software environment.
 At the same time, he will be able to keep track of the progress and materials delivered by the creative team within the same Gantt.

 Pro tip: Think of your company’s goal as a major project, whereby the common goal is translated into team-level goals.
 Dependencies visualization will help you capture the big picture and boost productivity through a collaborative workflow.

 False assumptions, whether based on another team’s delivery speed or accuracy of information, can be devastating to a project’s success.